uchicago-cs/cmsc23320/website/projects/project3_rubric.rst

 In practical terms, this means the following:

 - If you are scoring an N on the tests in your initial submission, you have nothing to worry about.
-You can make a resubmission to raise your test score to an S.to
+You can make a resubmission to raise your test score to an S.
 - If you skip the initial submission, or score a U in the tests, we reserve the right to regrade your code for Code Quality in the resubmission.